 Budget lacks immediate measures to revive ailing sector: Auto industry

-Automobile industry on Saturday said the Budget lacked immediate measures to revive the industry which has been going through a prolonged slowdown.
-The industry however lauded the government’s initiative to increase customs duty on imported electric vehicles and said it would help in establishing local production of such products in the country.
+Automobile industry on Saturday said the Budget 2020-21 lacked measures to revive the sector which has been going through a prolonged slowdown.
+The industry, however, lauded the government’s initiative to increase customs duty on imported electric vehicles and said it would help in establishing local production of such products in the country.

 Automobile dealers' body FADA said the Budget lacked immediate demand boosters for the automobile industry.
 “It was disappointing that as part of auto ecosystem, no direct benefits for the automobile industry were announced.
 Budget allocation for an attractive incentive-based scrappage policy would have been a demand booster for commercial vehicles,” FADA President Ashish Harsharaj Kale said.